 Hair loss happens.
 As a matter of fact, we lose hair every day.
 However, losing clumps of hair frequently can be a big source of concern.
 Many have attempted different remedies, spent money on expensive hair treatments but with little to show for.
-This article aims to shed light on whether coconut oil helps with thinning hair.
+Can you really use coconut oil for thinning hair?
+This article aims to answer that.

 Coconut oil has many benefits in food, hair and skin.
 It is present in many creams, shampoos, and oils and is usually available in a solid form.
 Pure coconut oil is solid at room temperature.
 There are many ways to treat hair loss but one of the most common and economical one is by using coconut oil.

 This post contains some affiliate links.
 If you click through and make a purchase, I’ll earn a commission, at no additional cost to you.
 Read my full disclosure here.

 Coconut oil is a commonly used natural oil for hair.
 It is so widely used for everything that people swear by its ability to promote hair growth.

 It mainly “strengthens the hair and nourishes the scalp”, according to dermatologist Dr. Shari Marchbein.
 This improves blood circulation and in this way, the hair get the nutrients it needs for growth.
 It contains antioxidants that enrich the hair and gives it a healthy appearance.